ZyadHamed/Medical-Equipment-Projects/Task 1 - ECG Sensor and Visualizer/readme.md

 A real-time ECG (Electrocardiogram) visualization and analysis application built with C# and WPF, utilizing Arduino for data acquisition.

+## Screenshots and videos showcasing the task:
+ECG signal displaying on the application and a demonstration of features:

 ## Features

 - Real-time ECG signal visualization using ScottPlot